kanade-o/raspberry-pi-ap-simple-webserver/README.md

 - Convert Raspberry Pi into a Wi-Fi access point
 - Automatically start the web server on access point activation
-- Examples using Nginx or Python for a lightweight web server
+- Examples using Flask for a lightweight web server
 - Simple and customizable setup

 # Use Case: